braidn/roda-roar/Readme.md

 ROAR is a great representation layer for JSON quite a few adapters.
 The frontend for this app will likely use Elm to keep tooling to a minimum.

+## Setup

+1. `docker-compose web bundle install` to install required gems.
+1. `bin/migrate` to create and migrate the database.
+1. `bin/test` to run the test suite.

 [1]: https://github.com/trailblazer/trailblazer